What you need to know about Xi Jinping's trip to Europe - ExBulletin

 Hungary has close ties with China and is keen to attract Chinese investment in areas such as electric car and battery manufacturing as Chinese producers expand beyond Asia.
 Serbia also enjoys warm relations with Beijing and has secured billions of dollars in Chinese investment.

-Mr. Xi's first stop will be France, where Mr. Macron recently declared that Europe must never be a vassal of the United States and presented France as a bridge between the Global South and Western powers.
+Mr. Xi's first stop is France, where Mr. Macron recently declared that Europe must never be a vassal of the United States and has made France a bridge between the Global South and Western powers.

 Despite his relations with Beijing, Mr. Macron said he was still closer to its ally, the United States, than to China.